Pet Passport United Kingdom

 States or Canada.
 If you are not traveling from either of these

-- A copy of the Rabies Certificate should also be included for
+- A copy of the Rabies Certificate and Blood Titer Test results should also be included for

 - Before your dog can enter the United Kingdom, it must be treated against certain tapeworms one to five days prior to entering the country unless your pet is entering directly from Finland, Ireland, Malta or Norway.

-This completes a passport for your dog, cat or ferret to enter the United Kingdom.
+This completes a pet passport for your dog, cat or ferret to enter the United Kingdom.

 *Pets entering the UK from northern Cyprus who did not originate in the UK and meet the requirements of the Pet Scheme are subject to the rules for entering from a country with a high incidence of rabies.